StevLuu/StevLuu/README.md

 - 👋 Hi, I’m Steven Luu
-- 🐸I am interested in full stack development!
+- 🐸 I am interested in full stack development!
 I have passion for software development
-- 🌱 I’m currently working through my undergrad degree at the University of Houston
+- 🎓 Senior at the University of Houston
-- 📫 find me on: LinkedIn https://www.linkedin.com/in/stevluu/
+- 💻 Cullen College of Engineering - Technology Division - Bachelor of Science in Computer Information Systems

 <!---
 StevLuu/StevLuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.